 A communications forum for individuals interested in the development of 'critical' approaches to research and practice in the area of information systems (broadly defined).

-The HLST and BMAF Subject Centres of the HEA commissioned a number of critical reviews of contemporary practice in learning and teaching in the subject groupimgs they support i.e. Business, Management, Accountancy and Finance, and Hospitality, Leisure, Sport and Tourism.
-This list has been retained - 29/04/2013
+This list has been retained 21/04/2015 no one can subscribe to this list and no one can post to this list contact firstname.lastname@example.org for all enquiries regarding this list The HLST and BMAF Subject Centres of the HEA commissioned a number of critical reviews of contemporary practice in learning and teaching in the subject groupimgs they support i.e. Business, Management, Accountancy and Finance, and Hospitality, Leisure, Sport and Tourism.

 The CRMinHEFE list is a space for all stakeholders to discuss the implementation of CRM (Customer Relationship Management) as a process and as a technology in Higher and Further Education.
 It's focus is on the strategic, cultural change, systems management, etc aspects of CRM, rather than on the detailed installation issues of vendor specific systems.